hroudaadam/design-patterns/README.md

 ## Creational

 ### Abstract factory
-lets you produce families of related objects without specifying their concrete classes
+provides an interface for creating families of related or dependent objects without specifying their concrete classes

-### Factory method
+### Factory
-creating objects without having to specify the exact class of the object that will be created
+creates object without exposing the creation logic to the client and refers to newly created object using a common interface

 ### Builder
-intent is to separate the construction of a complex object from its representation
+separates the construction of a complex object from its representation so that the same construction process can create different representations

 ### Singleton
 restricts the instantiation of a class to one instance

 ### Prototype
-lets you copy existing objects
+specifies the kind of objects to create using a prototypical instance, and create new objects by copying this prototype

 ### Object pool
 set of initialized objects kept ready to use